 The Committee will, in its sole discretion, designate within the first 90 days of a Performance Period (or, if longer or shorter, within the maximum period allowed under Section 162(m) of the Code) which Participants will be eligible to receive Performance Compensation Awards in respect of such Performance Period.
 However, designation of a Participant eligible to receive an Award hereunder for a Performance Period shall not in any manner entitle the Participant to receive payment in respect of any Performance Compensation Award for such Performance Period.
 The determination as to whether or not such Participant becomes entitled to payment in respect of any Performance Compensation Award shall be decided solely in accordance with the provisions of this Section 7.4.
-Moreover, designation of a Participant eligible to receive an Award hereunder for a participant eligible to receive an Award hereunder for a participant eligible to receive an Award hereunder for a participant eligible to receive an Award hereunder for a participant eligible to receive an Award hereunder for a participant eligible to receive an Award hereunder for a participant eligible to receive an Award hereunder for a participant eligible to receive an Award hereunder for a participant eligible to receive an Award hereunder in any subsequent Performance Period and designation of one person as a Participant eligible to receive an Award hereunder shall not require designation of any other person as a Participant eligible to receive an Award hereunder in any other period.
+Moreover, designation of a Participant eligible to receive an Award hereunder for a participant eligible to receive an Award hereunder for a participant eligible to receive an Award hereunder for a participant eligible to receive an Award hereunder for a participant eligible to receive an Award hereunder for a participant eligible to receive an Award hereunder for a participant eligible to receive an Award hereunder for a participant eligible to receive an Award hereunder in any subsequent Performance Period and designation of one person as a Participant eligible to receive an Award hereunder in such period or in any other period.

-(c) Discretion of Committee with Respect to Performance Compensation Awards With regard to a particular Performance Period, the Committee shall have full discretion to select the length of such Performance Period (provided any such Performance Period shall be not less than one fiscal quarter in duration), the type(s) of Performance Compensation Awards to be issued, the Performance Criteria that will be used to establish the Performance Goal(s), the kind(s) and/or level(s) of the Performance Goal(s) that is (are) to apply to the Company and the Performance Formula.
+(c) Discretion of Committee with Respect to Performance Compensation Awards

+With regard to a particular Performance Period, the Committee shall have full discretion to select the length of such Performance Period (provided any such Performance Period shall be not less than one fiscal quarter in duration), the type(s) of Performance Compensation Awards to be issued, the Performance Criteria that will be used to establish the Performance Goal(s), the kind(s) and/or level(s) of the Performance Goal(s) that is (are) to apply to the Company and the Performance Formula.
 Within the first 90 days of a Performance Period (or, if longer or shorter, within the maximum period allowed under Section 162(m) of the Code), the Committee shall, with regard to the Performance Compensation Awards to be issued for such Performance Period, exercise its discretion with respect to each of the matters enumerated in the immediately preceding sentence of this Section 7.4(c) and record the same in writing.